felippe-regazio/js-exercise/README.md

 # Output

-All tests must pass, the output must be
+All the tests must pass, the output must be

 ```
 true [